aswink062000/raven_comms-config-ai/AMEX_Automated_Payload_Generator_Presentation.md

 Thank you.

-Let me walk you through how the Automated Input Payload Generator works.
+Let me walk you through the Automated Input Payload Generator.

+Probelm staement

+After creating a Communication Template, developers require an input payload to trigger the communication and validate the generated preview.
+To construct this payload, they must navigate through the variables used in the template, multiple configuration files, and event schemas to understand the expected input structure.
+The complexity arises from the numerous internal business rules and configurations within the Communication Platform, making the process of generating the input payload both time-consuming and challenging.

 ### Screen 1: Template Selection